Plane catches fire on runway at Japan's Haneda airport, passengers reportedly safe

 TOKYO (AP) — A plane burst into flames on the runway of Tokyo’s Haneda airport on Tuesday, with news reports saying it hit another aircraft after landing.
-NHK TV reported that all passengers aboard, believed to have been about 400 people, got out safely.
+NHK TV reported that all occupants, believed to total 379 people, got out safely.

-It said the plane was JAL flight 516 had flown out of Shin Chitose airport in Japan to Haneda.
+It said the plane was an Airbus A-350, JAL flight 516, which had flown out of Shin Chitose airport in Japan to Haneda.

-Later video showed fire crews working to put out the fire with streams of water.
-The flames had spread to much of the plane.

 NHK quoted JAL as saying it believed its plane was hit by another aircraft, possibly a Japan Coast Guard plane.

-Japan's Coast Guard said it is checking reports about a collision between its aircraft and the JAL flight on fire.
-It had no further details.
+Japan's Coast Guard said it is investigating the possibility that its MA-722 aircraft might have collided with the JAL flight on the runway.

 Haneda is one of the busiest airports in Japan, and many people travel over the New Year holidays.